-When you read about the health benefits of massage you will encounter statements such as: stimulates better postural alignment, increases flexibility and range of motion, alleviates or cures muscular and joint tensions and pains, increases vitality, promotes stress relief, alleviates emotional distress, stimulates blood circulation and lymph drainage, promotes better functioning of internal organs and relieves from fatigue and headaches, and, well, much more.
+When you read about the health benefits of massage you will encounter statements such as: stimulates better postural alignment, increases flexibility and range of motion, strengthens the immune system, alleviates or cures muscular and joint tensions and pains, increases vitality, promotes stress relief, alleviates emotional distress, stimulates blood circulation and lymph drainage, promotes better functioning of internal organs and relieves from fatigue and headaches, and, well, much more.

 Nevertheless, in view of the current state of medical science and research, claims of clear undeniable massage therapy benefits for a variety of illnesses and diseases are seen as largely unscientific.
 In fact, these claims are considered unproven.